Popi Malliotaki: 2018 – 2019: "De horizoun oi kardies mas" – "Thema epafis"

 In 2018, she signed a contract with the recording company Heaven Music and released the single De horizoun oi kardies mas in the lyrics of Panos Falaras and music by Akis Diximos.
 The video clip is directed by Dimitris Kampas.
 In May 2019, the song "Thema epafis", which is in Latin rhythms, was released by Heaven Music.
 The lyrics bears the signature of Panos Falaras, while the music of Akis Diximos.

 2020 – 2021: "To klidi tou feggariou" – "Arga i grigora"

 In 2020, Popi Maliotaki collaborated for the third time with Panos Falaras and Akis Diximos on the song To klidi tou feggariou, which was released on 22 December by Heaven Music along with the video clip.
 In December 2021, Malliotaki released her fourth single in a row from Heaven Music, the dance adaptation "Arga i grigora" to music by Valadis and lyrics by Panos Falaras, along with the video clip.

+2025 – 2026: "Escapers Travel Reality" – "Tha Trelenome"

+Since October 2025, she has been presenting the travel reality show "Escapers" with her son Vasilis Lazaridis, which is broadcast on their YouTube channel, on 18 regional television stations across Greece as well as on Cosmote TV via the television stations.
+In July 2026, she renewed her collaboration with Heaven Music and released her fifth single in a row on the label, titled "Tha Trelenome", along with the video clip.
+It is a dance tsifteteli, with lyrics and music by Christos Palantzas.